 - Chicago Jax

-9. Best Places to Stay in IRB
+9. Best Places to Stay in Indian Rocks Beach

 IRB hotels are located in The Narrows area south of the 5th Avenue bridge.
 Some of the best Indian Rocks hotels include Holiday Inn and Suites, Harbourside Resort, Colonial Court Inn, Great Heron Inn, and the family-friendly Splash Harbor Water Park.